-We’re all about sparking discussion, and that often means delving deep into the aspects of early retirement that aren’t strictly financial — what we dream about in retirement, how we’ll define ourselves post-career, how we’ll be healthier after ditching the job stress, what we might actually miss about work… the stickier issues that sometimes get overlooked while plotting out retirement income or savings rates.
+Our Next Life is a place where I’ve sparked thought and discussion since 2015, when we were deep into our savings journey toward early retirement, and that often means looking hard at the numbers and money, but then delving deeply into the aspects of early retirement that aren’t strictly financial — what we dream about in retirement, how we define ourselves post-career, how we’re healthier (but not magically cured) after ditching the job stress (and what we do for health care!), what we actually miss about work, the new anxiety that could arise when there’s no steady paycheck coming in — the stickier issues that sometimes get overlooked while plotting out retirement income or savings rates.

-We’re committed to quitting at the end of 2017, whether or not we’ve reached the magic number we have in mind.
-We’re both allergic to budgets, but have had great success with a pay-yourself-first strategy that we’ve elevated to an art form — that is, we’re super good at hiding money from ourselves before we can think to spend it.
+We committed several years ago to quitting at the end of 2017, whether or not we reached the magic number we had in mind.
+Fortunately, we blew through that number, and we retired at our stretch goal!
+We’re both allergic to budgets, but had great success with a pay-yourself-first strategy that we elevated to an art form — that is, we’re super good at hiding money from ourselves before we can think to spend it, a great tactic if you’re like us and struggle to save regularly.
 And we’ve done a lot of thinking about how we can be flexible once we do retire, fitting our lifestyle to whatever funds we’ll have available to us.

 - How We Pay Ourselves First // Advice for Money-Conscious Non-Budgeters

-We think a lot about what it will mean day-to-day, and for our sense of self, when we no longer have careers that define us.
-We definitely have careers that you could call “high powered” — consulting for powerful people, fancy titles, lots of travel, more pay than we require.
-While that comes with a lot of stress that we’re eager to leave behind, we also wonder if we’ll feel an unanticipated void when we quit.
+I write a lot about what it means day-to-day, and for our sense of self, now that we no longer have careers that define us.
+We definitely had careers that you could call “high powered” — consulting for powerful people, fancy titles, lots of travel, more pay than we required.
+While that came with a lot of stress that we eagerly left behind, I also wondered if we’d feel an unanticipated void when we quit.

 - How to Define Ourselves in Retirement // Creating a New Vision of Self Worth